kTrzcinskii/concurrent-searcher/README.md

 - To store directories and files in which `Phrase` was found I used the very basic type of linked-list (`directories_list_t` and `found_files_list_t`).
 - To search for phrase in files I used Knuth-Morris-Pratt algorithm.
 - To implement multi-threading I used `pthread` library.
+- To store `inodes` of ignored files I use dynamic array.
+It's sorted at the beginning (using `quicksort`).
+For checking if array contains specific `inode` binary search is used.

 ## References
 - [Wikipedia - Knuth–Morris–Pratt algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm)